onefoursix/kill-long-running-impala-queries/README.md

 If the argument <code>KILL</code> is provided, a cancel command will be issued for each query identified as running too long.
 See [here](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/cm_dg_impala_queries.html) for info on cancelling Impala queries.

+Make sure to also set the CM URL, Cluster Name, login and password in the settings within the script

 CM versions <= 5.4 require Full Administrator role to cancel Impala queries

 Set the CM URL, Cluster Name, login and password in the settings below